hamza-developer-123/Driver-Drowsiness-Project/README.md

 This is Driver Drowsiness Project.
 The dataset is from the kaggle.
-ML algorithms trained.
+ML algorithms are trained.